Polo G: Personal life

 Bartlett has a son, born on July 6, 2019.

 Bartlett was hospitalized on August 12, 2019, due to a near-fatal drug overdose at a party.
 Due to his aforementioned hospitalization and the death of fellow rapper and friend Juice Wrld, he has since quit Ecstasy and Xanax.
+His brother Taurean Bartlett uses the stage name Trench Baby; Trench Baby would later be charged with murder in November 2023.